 WFHSv2-REQ-283768/A-User requests to unblock a device from the blocked list through WifiHotspotOnBoardClient display

 If the user selects a device from the Blocked Devices list and chooses to unblock the device, the WifiHotspotOnBoardClient shall transmit a request (using CAN signal RemoveDevice_Rq) to remove the device by specifying the list type (blocked list) and index number of the device.
 The WifiHotspotServer shall respond with the updated blocked devices list using the CAN signal DeviceList_Rsp, at which point the WifiHotspotOnBoardClient shall update the screen.
 Refer to WFHSv2-REQ-283641-HMI Specification References.
-The following popup is an example WifiHotspotOnBoardClient popup.

-Figure.
-Popup inquiring if the user would like to unblock a device

 WFHS-REQ-191699/B-Request from the WifiHotspotOnBoardClient to remove a device from the blocked list

 If the WifiHotspotServer receives a request from the WifiHotspotOnBoardClient to remove a device from the blocked list by using the CAN signal RemoveDevice_Rq and referencing the device by its index number, the WifiHotspotServer shall delete that device from the blocked list and report back the new list of blocked devices (CAN signal DeviceList_Rsp).
 If a device is removed from the blocked list, the device shall be required to enter the vehicle’s Wi-Fi Hotspot password before it can connect to the Wi-Fi Hotspot again.